Blood Sugar: A Guide to Glucose Monitoring

 • Avoiding short-term emergencies – Blood sugars that are too high or too low can quickly become life-threatening emergencies.
 Frequent testing allows swift identification and treatment of things like hypoglycaemia, diabetic ketoacidosis, and hyperosmolar hyperglycaemic state.

 • Reducing long-term complications – Over time, consistently elevated blood sugars increase your risk for serious complications like heart disease, kidney disease, strokes, and eye problems.
-Keeping glucose levels within target ranges can help minimise these risks.
+NICE guidelines recommend keeping glucose levels within target ranges to help minimise these risks.

 • Avoiding risks from tight control – For some patients, aiming for very tight blood sugar control can actually increase the risk for cardiovascular disease due to frequent episodes of hypoglycaemia.
 Checking glucose levels helps avoid this danger.